-Happens again in "The Wedding Of River Song".
-This taking place in a 'modern day' London where Charles Dickens shows up on morning talk shows, pterodactyls are the equivalent of pigeons, Roman soldiers ride the tube, and everyone takes balloon cars to work.
+Happens again in "The Wedding of River Song".
+This taking place in a "modern day" London where Charles Dickens shows up on morning talk shows, pterodactyls are the equivalent of pigeons, Roman soldiers ride the tube, and everyone takes balloon cars to work.
+Not to mention that intercontinental steam trains have taken the role of airplanes.
 In this case, all of time collapsed into a specific fixed point; all of history was now occurring at once but all the clocks stood still.

 Happy Days: Ended up like this.
 The first two seasons tried fairly hard to stay true to the '50s setting, but as the show became more popular, the producers started putting in references to trends of the '70s and '80s, and the actors started letting their hair and clothes look more contemporary.

 Heroes: In season 2, Hiro Nakamura went back in time to 1671, where he meets a wandering English samurai.
 1671 is well into the isolationist period in Japan, when any foreigner would be arrested and killed by local authorities.
 Granted, at first it seemed he always wore a mask to prevent people from knowing his true identity, but this was soon forgotten.